-Table 1 outlined the period or consumption year covered by the current analysis, which was October 2011 - September 2012 for the agricultural and agropastoral zones and July 2011 - June 2012 for the pastoral zone.
+Table 1 outlined the period or consumption year covered by the current analysis, which was October 2011 - September 2012 for the Mangalme agropastoral livelihood zone and July 2011 - June 2012 for the Salal pastoral and Moundjoura agropastoral livelihood zones.
 For agricultural areas, the consumption year runs from the beginning of one harvest until the start of the following year's harvest.
-In pastoral areas, the consumption year runs from the beginning of one rainy season (when milk output start to increase) until the start of the next year's rains.
+In pastoral areas, the consumption year runs from the beginning of one rainy season (when milk output starts to increase) until the start of the next year's rains.
+In the Moundjoura agropastoral livelihood zone, the pastoral component of household livelihoods is more important than the agricultural component.

-5.2 OUTCOME FOR SIX LIVELIHOOD ZONES
+5.2 OUTCOME FOR THREE LIVELIHOOD ZONES

-The following figures present the results of the outlined scenario for very poor and poor households in each livelihood zone.
-Middle and better off households do not face survival or livelihood protection deficits in any livelihood zone under any of the scenarios.
+The following figures present the results of the two scenarios for very poor and poor households in each livelihood zone.
+The summary results for all zones are presented at the end of the section.
+Middle households face a livelihood protection in one livelihood zone (Mangalme) under Scenario 2, while better off households do not face survival or livelihood protection deficits in any livelihood zone under either scenario.